rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> tenv = PartialPerformanceTableau(t,criteriaSubset=\
                               t.objectives['Env']['criteria'])

-One may this compute partial a bipolar outranking digraph for each individual objective:
+One may thus compute a partial bipolar outranking digraph for each individual objective:

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> geco = BipolarOutrankingDigraph(teco)